 Chinatown dining is a great choice for visitors to New York City.
-Manhattan's Chinatown is a popular tourist destination, restaurants in Chinatown are affordable (as well as delicious), and most Chinatown restaurants can accommodate both groups and families with children.
+Manhattan's Chinatown is a popular tourist destination, with affordable, delicious restaurants, many of which can easily accommodate both groups and families with children.

 If you're looking for soup dumplings in Chinatown, 456 is a great choice for this Shanghai staple.
 Eggplant in garlic sauce packed a little spice and was as good as I've ever had, and the extensive menu offers plenty of other delicious options, including stars marking all the dishes recommended by the NYTimes review.